 This section is background for instructors who want more details on the logical notions that are sketched in the text.
 The aim is to give a precise notion of truth in a mathematical structure and give more a more precise account of the interpretation of theories for non-euclidean case, which are much more complicated than the examples given in the chapter.
-Two accessible sources are [BE02] and [LK15].
+One accessible source is [BE02].
 This material is in any introductory course in mathematical logic - and much more fully explained.